Skip to content

 ProductionManual approval + high-confidence status checks + audit logging

-• Use environment-scoped secrets instead of global where possible
+• Use environment-scoped secrets rather than repository-wide secrets wherever possible

-• Minimize which jobs can access each secret
+• Minimize which jobs can actually access each secret

-• Rotate secrets on schedule and after incident suspicion
+• Rotate secrets on a schedule and immediately after any incident or suspicious activity

-• Avoid passing secrets through unnecessary intermediate steps
+• Avoid threading secrets through intermediate steps that don’t need them

 Bad PatternBetter Practice